HERRING MONITORING PROGRAM

-On April 1st, 2014 MyRWA will launch the third year of the Herring Monitoring Program.
+On April 4th, 2014 MyRWA launched the third year of the Herring Monitoring Program.
 This data is used to estimate the total herring run size in the Mystic River and is shared with the Massachusetts Division of Marine Fisheries to help inform trends across the State.
 MyRWA would like to thank the DCR, Medford Boat Club and of course all the monitors for supporting this program!

 WHAT IS A HERRING?